timvink/mkdocs-enumerate-headings-plugin/README.md

 # mkdocs-enumerate-headings-plugin

-[MkDocs](https://www.mkdocs.org/) plugin to automatically enumerate the headings (h1-h6) in each markdown page.
+[MkDocs](https://www.mkdocs.org/) Plugin to enumerate the headings (h1-h6) in a MkDocs site

+## Features

+- Automatically numbers all pages and headings
+- Compatible with plugins like [awesome-pages](https://github.com/lukasgeiter/mkdocs-awesome-pages-plugin) and [monorepo](https://github.com/spotify/mkdocs-monorepo-plugin)

 ## Setup